HomeSpecialties › Cardiology

 How to become a cardiologist in Australia — RACP Basic Physician Training, the Divisional exams, the competitive jump onto Advanced Training in Cardiology run with CSANZ, and what the published ATO data shows cardiologists earn.

-There are two bottlenecks, not one: getting onto Basic Physician Training, then — after passing both Divisional exams — winning an accredited Advanced Training post, which is widely regarded as one of the most competitive physician subspecialties.
-Selection for Advanced Training is run by hospitals/networks/states, not the RACP, and no national scored rubric with percentage weightings is published — so there's no single set of numbers to optimise against.
+Two bottlenecks, not one: getting onto Basic Physician Training, then — after both Divisional exams — winning an accredited Advanced Training post, one of the most competitive physician subspecialties.
+Selection is run by hospitals/networks/states, not the RACP, with no published national rubric to optimise against.

 Why cardiology